 - How do they want to achieve their goals?
 Some salespersons prefer resolving matters themselves while others require guidance.
 This affects how involved the manager will be in the process.

-Frequent communication is key for all stakeholders involved to recognize the strategies and tactics that work, its impact, and expectations.
+Frequent communication is key for all stakeholders involved to recognize the strategies and tactics that work, their impact, and expectations.

 - Interact with the entire team regularly to stay on track.
 This can be done daily, on alternate days, on pre-set days of the week (like Monday and Friday only) or weekly.